 "How can you say that, Cap'n?" exclaimed Kaylee.
 "Miranda?
-Does that ring a bell?"
+Does that ring a bell?
+That speech you gave!"

 "And how about those medical supplies that we were paid good money to lift from that train for Niska but returned to the sick villagers who needed them once we learned what they were?" added Zoe.

-"Or how about all those medical supplies we stole from that hospital?" said Kaylee.
+"Or how about all those medical supplies we stole from that hospital?" returned Kaylee.
 "We coulda sold them for ten times what we asked for ‘em half the time ..."

 "Fine!
 Fine!" yelled Mal.
 "Enough with my virtuous acts!
 I've got a reputation to uphold!"

 "Truth is," said Deader, "it's the good in you, Captain, that brought Badger to think of you.
 And that’s includin’ everything else: Lenore and her secrets and your past military experience.
 And just to let you know, it's those good deeds that brought me to agree to pilot Serenity.
 I had to meet the man who just can't keep from doing good, even though good is the last thing he may want to do."

 Mal, for the time being, had nothing to say to that except, "I think I've got enough to think of, so if you will excuse me, I'm going to take this white hat off and gallop into the sunset and go to bed."

 "There's one more thing I should tell you about this mission, Captain," said Deader.

 "And what would that be?" sighed Mal, who'd heard more than he wanted to know.

 "This mission isn't risky just because Chen is a scientist with all sorts of defense secrets ..."